Your shopping cart is empty!

 Biochar will be in your soil for hundreds of years.
 You can add a bit more each year as funds allow.

 Over the past 10-15 years, thousands of academic reports have been published on biochar.
-We now have various summaries ('meta') analyses of these papers (Jefferies et al, 20011, 2014).
+We now have various summaries ('meta') analyses of these papers (Hans-Peter Schmidt, Claudia Kammann et al, 2022).
 These summaries indicate biochar sometimes works incredibly well (+100% increase in yield), often delivers no benefits (0%) and sometimes creates negative impacts (-20%).
-With hundreds of different types of biochar from different organic sources (eg wood, palm shells, coco, straw, miscanthus, sewage sludge, the list goes on) combined with many different process conditions (low & high-temperature pyrolysis, fast & slow, torrefaction, gasification, etc), excuse the pun, but things have got ‘muddied’.
+With hundreds of different types of biochar from different organic sources (e.g. wood, palm shells, coco, straw, miscanthus, sewage sludge, the list goes on) combined with many different process conditions (low & high-temperature pyrolysis, fast & slow, torrefaction, gasification, etc), excuse the pun, but things have got ‘muddied’.
 A huge amount of time has (and still) goes into looking at the properties of biochar to determine which production method and source material will give a positive result in all soils.

-SoilFixer got involved in biochar about 8 years ago.
+SoilFixer got involved in biochar about 9 years ago.
 Our technical background is in compost and composting methods.
 (TC invented the Hotbin composer and drove the uptake of hot composting of food and garden waste.).
 We pride ourselves in understanding how compost and soil work and bringing to market products that make a real difference.
 We had a research project looking at the possibility of making “the world’s best compost".
 We understood fertile soils and the role of soil organic matter (SOM) and in particular 'humus' in soil fertility.
 It was logical (to us), as humus is key to soil fertility, then adding humus to soil would be beneficial.
-We starting to look at how much humus was in different composts.
+We started to look at how much humus was in different composts.
 We 'pulled apart’ different composts and found the humus level varied significantly - from as little as 1% to as much as 20%.
 (You can read more about the humus journey here).
 We reasoned, if we could establish a recipe to make more humus in compost, this would be an exceptional ‘compost’ and soil improver.
 We looked at a great many recipes and additives.
 On our journey, we came across articles related to highly fertile Amazonian Dark Earths with high levels of soil organic matter (humus) and charcoal.
 The world of biochar as a compost additive opened up.
 We tried many types of biochar/charcoal/carbon mixed with other things.
 We also tested a range of composting conditions.
 The compost activator (humification agent) we now sell is a result of this – it increases the humus (colloidal humus) levels from around 5% (dm basis) in typical composts to 40% (dm).
-We now make our own “biochar super compost" and still use the original project code name: SF60.
+You might like to read our Compost Accelerator article to find out how a compost activator can speed up the rate of decomposition.
+Furthermore, we now make our own “biochar super compost (SF60)" and Biochar multi-purpose compost (SF40).